Toilet Training With A Puppy or Adult Dog

 Variable reinforcements work better than fixed ones.
 When you go out, leave the radio on, all talk show is preferable but classical music can also help.
 My favourite station is LBC 97.3, make sure it is in another room NOT the same room.
 Hearing voices or music will help your dog calm down, and not feel alone, therefore giving a sense of security.

 |Is your dog pulling on the Lead, Unruly, Bad Recall, Aggressive on Lead, Jumping Up?

 See my article and Video Clips on how to stop this.
 The Jingler

 The meal period will last for 10 minutes.
 During that time give the required amount of food and as much water as the dog wants.
-At the end of the meal period, remove the food whether or not the dog has eaten, unless instructed otherwise by your veterinarian.
+At the end of the meal period, remove the food whether or not the dog has eaten unless instructed otherwise by your veterinarian.
 If the dog plays and does not eat, he will soon learn that the food will be taken away.
 This also helps to discourage picky eating habits.

 Each time they take their dog outside they wait for him to eliminate.
 As soon as he does, they bring him in.

 Most dogs, especially young ones, like the sights and smells of the outdoors.
 So they quickly learn that as soon as they eliminate, they are taken inside.

-It makes better sense to train your dog to eliminate on command, especially if you must lead walk him.
+It makes better sense to train your dog to eliminate on command, especially if you must. lead walk him.
 Take your dog to "his spot" each time.

-As your dog begins to urinate, choose a word and say it over and over as the behaviour is occurring (I say "wee") do this each time your dog urinates
+As your dog begins to urinate, choose a word and say it over and over as the behaviour is occurring I say "wee wee".
+Do this each time your dog urinates

 © Stan Rawlinson 2004